What is a business process analysis?

 Root cause analysis looks at the reasons for a problem, as well as potential solutions.
 For instance, a labor-intensive new customer onboarding process that utilizes a disproportionate amount of human resources.
 A solution is to automate the onboarding process through a low-code BPM software platform.

-Once you have reviewed all aspects of the process you are ready to consider and implement improvements.
+Once you have reviewed all aspects of the process you are ready to consider and implement business process improvements.

 Identify the potential for business process improvement